 In this paper, we describe a complete pipeline for facial image deformation based on facial landmark detection.
-The image deformation consists of two parts which are the expansion part, based on bilinear interpolation and the shrinking part, based on Moving Least Squares methods.
+The image deformation consists of two parts which are the expansion, based on bilinear interpolation and the shrinking, based on Moving Least Squares methods.
 During the experiments, we notice that the center points of eyes influence the expansion effect a lot.
-In addition, we compare the quality as well as the running time of deformed images using different MLS methods and then explore how will the weight in Rigid Deformation influence the results of the shrinking process.
+In addition, we compare the quality as well as the running time of deformed images using different MLS methods and then explore how the weight in Rigid Deformation influences the results of the shrinking process.
 Based on the experimental results, we find that the methods in both parts have a good performance.
-However, we believe there are still substantial room for improvement.
+However, we think there is still substantial room for improvement.
 In future works we plan to explore more advanced methods and reduce the impact of inaccurate detection of facial landmarks.

 { }